Thursday, 9 October 2025

 (A gross detail; the shot of the brains on the cooker did not use rubber props, but actual cow brains!
 No wonder they were frying so well...)

-The episode 'Orison' was a sequel to the second season's 'Irresistible', featuring the return of demonic serial killer Donnie Pfaster.
+This episode was a sequel to the second season's 'Irresistible', featuring the return of demonic serial killer Donnie Pfaster.
 Optic Nerve had to recreate Toby Lindala's makeup design for Pfaster's demon shape.
 Bryan Blair wore the makeup.

 To recreate Lindala's design, Vulich requested Lindala send him photographs.
 Before receiving the photos, Vulich also searched the internet for photos of the demon's appearance, often finding them hosted on X-Files fansites!